GIScience/gis-training-resource-center/content/en/Exercise_tracks/mobile_health_training/en_module_5_mobile_health_ex_1_3.md

 In this step, we want to calculate the demographic characteristics of the population living inside our new coverage layer:

 1. Calculate the general population living inside your coverage layer from Task 3 using `Zonal statistics`.
 2. Calculate the zonal statistics for the population under 5.
+3. Calculate the population of women of childbearing age (15-49).
-3. We want to have all this information in a single layer.
+4. We want to have all this information in a single layer.
 If the new columns are not in a single layer yet, we can combine the layers with the tool `Join layers by field value`.

 %% Review and fill in target population